ingridscience

 Cut glass or prisms:

-A piece of cut glass or a prism in a box can be arranged so that a flashlight shining onto a cut edge of the glass separates the colours of the white light into the colours of the rainbow.
-See the third photo.
+A piece of cut glass or a prism in a box can be arranged so that a flashlight or the sun shining onto a cut edge of the glass separates the colours of the white light into the colours of the rainbow.

-A hanging ornament (sometimes called a "rainbow catcher") of cut glass separates sunlight into its rainbow of colours.
+A hanging ornament (sometimes called a "rainbow catcher") of cut glass separates light into its rainbow of colours.

 Scratched plastic/diffraction gratings/rainbow glasses: